On MONDAY, NOVEMBER 9, 2015, is our next Annual Fundraiser at Aleathea's!

 - 2009: East Lynne Theater Company and Paper Mill Playhouse were honored by NJTA

-David Craig, who represented the Craig family, Frank Smith, Board
+David Craig, who represented the Craig family, ELTC Board

 and Lee O'Connor.